How to Trade Stock Classic Bullish Divergence & Bearish Divergence

 Stocks Classic Bullish Divergence

 Classic bullish divergence setup forms when price is making lower lows ( LL ), but the oscillator is making higher lows (HL).
-The example illustrated and explained below shows a picture of this stocks trading setup.
+The example shown & described below displays a picture of this trade setup.

 Stock Classic Bullish Divergence

-This examples uses MACD indicator as a Stocks Trading divergence indicator.
+This examples uses MACD indicator as a Stocks divergence indicator.

-From the above example the stocks price made a lower low(LL) but the indicator made a higher low(HL), this shows there is a divergence between the stocks price & the indicator.
-This signal warns of a possible stocks trend reversal.
+From the above example the price made a lower low(LL) but the indicator made a higher low(HL), this highlights there's a divergence between the price & the indicator.
+This signal warns of a possible trend reversal.

-Classic bullish diverging signal warns of a possible change in the stocks trend from down to up.
-This is because even though the stocks price went lower the volume of sellers that pushed the stocks price lower was less as illustrated by the MACD technical indicator.
-This indicates underlying weakness of the downward stock trend.
+Classic bullish diverging signal warns of a possible change in the trend from down to up.
+This is because even though the price went lower the volume of sellers that pushed the price lower was less as illustrated by the MACD indicator.
+This shows underlying weakness of the downwards trend.

 Classic bearish divergence setup occurs when price is making a higher high ( HH ), but the oscillator is lower high (LH).
 The image below shows an example of the setup.